UKGovernmentBEIS/beis-report-official-development-assistance/terraform/README.md

 We use terraform to create the spaces and services needed by the application and to deploy the application itself.

-We use terraform workspaces to keep the terraform state seperate for each environment.
+We use terraform workspaces to keep the terraform state separate for each environment.

 We store our state in an s3 bucket on the PaaS in the terraform space.

-Deploys will happen automatically from Github Actions
+Deploys will happen automatically from Github Actions.

 ## Manual Deployment